mikerst/mikethomas.design/src/_includes/layouts/work.md

 {% if company %}
 <div class="notice">
-    Please note that all product screenshots and images of Figma, Miro, or other cloud-based work spaces are © {{company}} (Open Utility Ltd).
+    Please note that all product screenshots and images of Figma, Miro, or other cloud-based work spaces are © {{company}}.
 </div>
 {% endif %}